-The Gwinnett County State Court is one of the main Atlanta-area courthouses that our Gwinnett County lawyers routinely defend clients in.
+Because most Georgia DUI cases are misdemeanors, the Gwinnett State Court is one of the main Atlanta-area courthouses within which our Gwinnett County lawyers routinely defend clients in.
 The State Court location is 75 Langley Dr SW, Lawrenceville, GA 30046.
 The phone number is 770-822-8000.
-State Court has jurisdiction over misdemeanor traffic violations including DUI.
-Other drunk driving cases like felony DUI are heard in Gwinnett County Superior Court.
+Know your court and case matter caption or name.

 If you were arrested for DUI in an unincorporated area of Gwinnett County, your case will be heard in State Court or the Gwinnett County Recorder’s Court.
 If your arrest occurred in one of the cities in Gwinnett County, your first court appearance, also known as a DUI arraignment, will be held in that city’s Municipal Court.

-Appearing in Court
+Appearing in the Gwinnett Courts

-When to Contact An Attorney
+When to Contact a Gwinnett Attorney